 Recommended Shooting Books

 NASSA has prepared a list of Recommended Shooting Books for your review.
-If you are a new Silhouette shooter, many of these books can help you improve your scores through teaching critical basic fundamentals and help prevent beginner mistakes.
-If your desire is to make Master Class in Silhouette, many of these books can help refine your fundamentals and bring structure to your training regimen to get you there.
-If your goal is to reach the top of our Silhouette sport and win championships, absorbing the knowledge of these champion authors to formulate and refine your own path to success is critical!
+If you are a new Rifle Silhouette shooter, many of these books can help you improve your scores through teaching critical basic fundamentals and help prevent beginner mistakes.
+If your desire is to make Master Class in Rifle Silhouette, many of these books can help refine your fundamentals and bring structure to your training regimen to get you there.
+If your goal is to reach the top of our Rifle Silhouette sport and win championships, absorbing the knowledge of these champion authors to formulate and refine your own path to success is critical!

 We are fortunate these days that many new and great books on sports motivation, mental training, the physical aspects of shooting, rifles, ammunition, ballistics, wind doping, etc., are now being published everyday and included here for your review.